transmitterdan/s2spice/README.md

 ## Make LIB

-Converts the file to Spice .SUBCKT format and writes a file with same name as the S-Parameter file but with extension .lib (or .LIB in Windows).
+Converts the S-parameter file to Spice .SUBCKT format and writes a file with same name as the S-Parameter file but with extension .lib (or .LIB in Windows).
+The .SUBCKT name is the same as the S-paramter file name (without the extension).

 ## Make SYM